Kotlin/KEEP/notes/code-coloring.md

 and disallow any function unless it is marked somehow to run on a GPU, either using `GPU` as a receiver or with a modifier or annotation.

-I took `@RestrictsSuspension` as an example, since there is no other example in Kotlin yet.
+I based the example on `@RestrictsSuspension` annotation, since there is no other example in Kotlin yet.
 Ideally, a user should be able to extend supported API by either extending the interface or, like in `@RestrictsSuspension`, by declaring new functions.
 This might become tedious for huge API surface.
 So, the solution might be to allow whole packages or even modules.

-However, in web-workers, we should limit only a subset of API, for example, DOM access API.
+However, in web-workers, we want to blacklist a subset of API, for example, DOM access API.
 So, we do not want to replace context entirely, just to subtract from it.
 Thus, we might end up with something like
 ```kotlin